 Request for a leave of absence

 In line with the Trust's S In line with the Trust's SW12 Attendance Policy, only exceptional circumstances warrant a leave

-of absence.
-Please complete this form and submit it to reception at your child's academy.
+Diasco comple ibsence. d's asadomu

-riease complete this form and submit it to reception at your child's academy.
+it it to reception at your chil u s academy.

+A

 Academy:

 Name of child(ren):

 Class:

 Dates (inclusive): From: То:

-Please state the reasons for the request: You may submit a covering letter.
+Please state the reasons the request: You may submit a covering letter.

 Name of parent(s) submitting request:

 Signature:

 For academy use:

 Current attendance:

 Authorised: Unauthorised:

 Date parent(s) informed letter sent: /